laurenthanhvo/foodcom-overpromise-analysis/README.md

 ### Time-of-Prediction Justification
 All features (`n_ingredients`, `minutes`, etc.) are known immediately upon publication.
-We deliberately exclude any later data—no post-publication edits, user comments, or subsequent ratings—so our model truly simulates “real-time” predictions.
+I deliberately excluded any later data—no post-publication edits, user comments, or subsequent ratings—so the model truly simulates “real-time” predictions.

 ---